The Kannon Pilgrimage – The Buddhist Pilgrimage on Tokyo’s Doorstep

 If you are brave enough to drive in Japan, you can rent a car right by the station.
 Otherwise you can walk and take taxis and local buses.

-If you just want to make a day trip to see some of the more spectacular temples, you can book one here.
 You can see lots of photos of the pilgrimage on Instagram @pilgrimage_japan.

 When you get to Chichibu you can get a map of the pilgrimage at the Chichibu tourism office just to the right as you exit the station.
 It’s in Japanese, but will give you an idea of where the temples are, (many are downtown and easily accessible by foot), and is useful to show taxi and bus drivers.
 There are only two guidebooks in English and you will probably be given one at one of the temples as a gift.
 If one isn’t immediately offered, you can ask for a copy.